rtwolfe/portfolio/portfolio.md

 ### OWASP Agentic Security Audit (Aegis)

-Full security audit mapped to the OWASP Top 10 for Agentic Applications:
+Full security audit mapped to the OWASP Top 10 for Agentic Applications — built directly into the compiler:

 | OWASP ID | Risk | What Aegis Audits |
 |:--|:--|:--|